IshaanVijayPuniya/AWS-Sagemaker-DeepLeaning-Pipeline/README.md

-# Connect with AWS Role before running and have your data file ready
+# Connect with AWS Role before running and have your data file ready.
+The training occurs in the train.py file and use the hyperparameter range according to your private data.